Master’s Program in Aesthetics and Politics

 This initiative invites theorists focusing on media, urban, or global studies to spend up to two weeks at CalArts to teach workshops, faculty seminars, and give a public lecture.

 Our Theorist in Residence for the Spring 2015 semester will be Judith Butler.
 As a Theorist in Residence, Judith will give 4 public lectures and teach a closed, 2-credit block seminar (4 sessions) for MA program students.
-The title of the seminar will be "Sudden Assembly: Thoughts on Contemporary Forms of Resistance and Vulnerability".
-More information will be announced during the Fall semester.
+The title of the seminar will be "Demonstrating Precarity: Vulnerability, Embodiment, and Resistance".

 Our Theorist in Residence for the Spring 2014 semester will be Fred Moten.
 This residency will mark Fred's second visit to the program.
 MA faculty Douglas Kearney is curating this year's residency.
 Planned events: